xfrocks/bdApi/docs/api.markdown

  * `post_body` (__required__): new content of the post.
  * `thread_title` (_optional_, since forum-2014052203): new title of the thread (only used if the post is the first post in the thread and the user can edit thread).
- * `thread_tags` (_optional_, since forum-2015091101 and requires XenForo 1.5+): new tags of the thread (only used if the post is the first post in the thread and the user can edit thread tags).
+ * `thread_tags` (_optional_, since forum-2015091101): new tags of the thread (only used if the post is the first post in the thread and the user can edit thread tags).

 Required scopes: